In a polling place, only authorized people can be present. Campaigning is not allowed and political materials cannot be worn.

-You cannot display political t-shirts, buttons or literature in the polling place.
+In the polling place, you cannot display campaign t-shirts, buttons or literature which relate to specific candidates, official political parties, or ballot questions on the ballot that day.
 You will need to either cover up or remove these items while in the polling place.

 Voters may not place pre-printed stickers on their ballot in the write-in space (Minnesota Rules 8230.1450).